Hell Is an Airport: Themes and composition

 "Instantly Wasted" was written about a dangerous car drive the band took in order to make it to one of their first major tours with Joyce Manor in time, following the completion and touring in support of prior album Paul Bunyan's Slingshot.
 "Lit from the Wrong End" was inspired by Maple injuring himself during sledding, and was written around the realization that one can't keep doing impulsive physical activity as they get older.
 "Crop Circles" and "Double Dutch" are both non-autobiographical accounts of family issues that Maple has observed in small towns.
 "AT&T" is about boredom felt by Maple while working at a retail phone store, and was also inspired by witnessing a close friend's romantic breakup with another person he knew.
 The track features less guitar-heavy sound, a rarity for the band.
 "Selling Swords" was written about the empty nature of modern shopping malls due to the retail apocalypse of the 2010s.
 The song's title comes from a character who sold swords (Will Forte) in the film Tim and Eric's Billion Dollar Movie (2012), a film centered around opening up a mall.
 The song is the only to feature a short bugle solo at the end; some publications compared it to alt country, though Maples describes the track as "definitely not a country song".
 "Meteor Hammer" was also inspired by a film; its sound and lyrics were Maple's attempt to write a hypothetical contribution to play in the background of the film Kingpin (1996).

 "Grand Am" was the sole song to be written and performed by drummer Cody Maracek; Maple only contributed lyrics and vocals to the track.
 The song intentionally cuts off at the end; with the song being close to the midpoint of the album, Maple made this an allusion to it being the point in which one would have to turn over a vinyl record, as if the music was playing on a record player.
 "Groucho Marx" is written as a "pick me up" song, as a counter point to the album's overall theme of feeling "stuck".
 The title is an allusion to the Groucho glasses worn to look like Groucho Marx.
 The heavy nature of "'99" lead some publications to believe the song was in reference to the heavier type of rock and metal music that would populate festivals like Ozzfest in the late 1990s, though Maple states that the title is actually in reference to the year of one of his car.
 Lyrically it references relaxing summers and low-effort summer jobs of his past.
-"Claws" was written about Maple's struggles with sleeping, and his worries about meeting fan's expectations after the succes of Paul Bunyan's Slingshot, juxtaposed with an energetic and upbeat sound.
+"Claws" was written about Maple's struggles with sleeping, and his worries about meeting fan's expectations after the success of Paul Bunyan's Slingshot, juxtaposed with an energetic and upbeat sound.
 "Bad Lung" was written about a friend of Maple struggling to get their life together, written in a well-wishing tone.
 Tracks "Selling Swords" and "Groucho Marx" were described as sounding like 1990s era power pop.